godotengine/godot-docs/tutorials/shading/shading_reference/shaders.rst

 shading pipeline without the user having to write much code.
 If you don't need this built-in functionality, you can ignore it and write your own light processing function and Godot will optimize it away.
 For example, if you do not write a value to ``RIM``, Godot will not calculate rim lighting.
-During compilation, Godot checks to see if ``RIM`` is used; if not. it cuts all the corresponding code out.
+During compilation, Godot checks to see if ``RIM`` is used; if not, it cuts all the corresponding code out.
 Therefore, you will not waste calculations on effects that you do not use.

 Light processor